mfkp/language_filter/README.md

 And that barely legible mess can be made completely illegible by the `sanitize` method.
 Even *this* crazy string of regex can be beaten though.
 People *will* have to get quite creative, but people *are* creative.
 And making it difficult to enter banned content can make it quite an attractive challenge.
 For this reason and because of the aforementioned performance hit, **this option is not recommended for production systems**.

+### `:match_full_words`

+The `match_full_words` initializer option (default: true) sets the option of either matching words with word boundaries (whitespace, tabs, etc).
+The default option is true, meaning that it will only match full words and not substrings.
+If it's set to false, it will match and filter substrings inside the text.

+Example, with `match_full_words: true`, searching for the word 'poop':

+`'poophead'` would not match, but `'poop head'` would match

+Example, with `match_full_words: false`, searching for the word 'poop':

+`'poophead'` would match, `'poop head'` would also match

 ### Methods to modify filters after creation

 If you ever want to change the matchlist, exceptionlist, or replacement type, each parameter is accessible via an assignment method.